SAFc open the market for clean energy in aviation.

 SAFc are purchased and digitally tracked through the supply chain.

-• A digital chain of custody system called Book & Claim tracks the movement of the SAF and the SAFc through the supply chain.
+- A digital chain-of-custody system called Book & Claim tracks the movement of the SAF and the SAFc through the supply chain.
 This ensures transparency and avoids double counting.

-• Once the SAF is verified in the supply chain, the company that buys the SAFc insets can claim the carbon footprint reduction against the tons of carbon associated with its aggregated flight emissions.
+- Once the SAF is verified in the supply chain, the company that buys the SAFc insets can claim the carbon footprint reduction against the tons of carbon associated with its aggregated flight emissions.
 This is also called “retiring” their emissions.

-How SAFc Solve Decarbonization Challenges
+How SAFc Scale the SAF Industry and Solve Decarbonization Challenges

 Challenge: Cost